School life at Stonyhurst College: Discipline

-The most severe punishment short of exclusion is the Headmaster's Detention, which takes place on a Sunday in the presence of the headmaster.
+The school’s disciplinary structure includes several levels of sanction, the most serious being the Headmaster’s Detention.
 Below this is the Saturday Night Detention, supervised by the Deputy Headmaster for discipline (formerly "Assistant Headmaster").
 Pupils are expected to turn out in suits and polished black shoes, whether boarder or day pupil.
 Departmental detentions and tasks may also be allotted as well as "sets", writing out the school rules.
 Pupils could also be given a "run" for a minor infraction, which would require them to change into gym kit and run up the Avenue to the Lady's statue and back again, a distance of about a mile, during either first rec (the mid-morning break) or before breakfast in the later years.
 A list of "runs" would be published on the Playroom bulletin board every day, and if a pupil was given more than one run in a day these would be converted into the more time-consuming "sets" instead.